mehr-licht/A3S2COMP/README.md

+## Intro

+Este repositório contém o primeiro checkpoint para a UC Compiladores.

-## A3S2COMP
+## Instructions for running

-Commands:
+There is two ways for running this project,both on LINUX terminal:

+1. Runnig the following comands in order

-    jjtree <filename>.jjt
+        jjtree Jmm.jjt

-    javacc Parser.jj
+        javacc Jmm.jj

         javac *.java

-    java Parser
+        java Jmm codeTestingFile

+File _codeTestingFile_  contains the code that will be readed by the parser.
+For the purpose of testing diferents code blocks just open the file and copy paste into the file all the code to be tested.

+2.Go to the project folder and run:

+    sudo chmod+x run.sh

+The following command will give the right permissions to run the bash script _run.sh_.

-File run.sh contains a bash script to run all the commands automatically in Linux
+File run.sh is a script bash who purpose is to call all the previous commands in point 1.

+Next, run:

+    sh run.sh

+or

+    ./run.sh

+Below a few documentation notes from JAVACC documentation

+## Documentation Notes

     .
 TOKEN:         This is used to specify lexical tokens (see next example)